 North Putnam Middle School

-- North Putnam Middle School's student population of 340 students has declined by 5% over five school years.
+North Putnam Middle School's student population of 340 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||340 students|